 You will hear this expression at least once in every conversation.
 It absolutely drives me mad!

 Life is made unnecessarily complicated in France by the sheer amount of frustrating and needless bureaucracy that engulfs everything.
 This ranges from renting a house to playing rugby!
 Whilst the French themselves complain about it, no one ever instigates change.

 ‘Ooohh, c’est compliqué’ is something you’ll hear all the time.

 Bureaucracy May Drive You Mad

 It took us FIFTEEN hours of queuing to register the car into our names.
 We still haven’t sorted out child benefit and our car insurance insist we haven’t sent our ‘dossier’ despite sending it three times.
 Every document you could ever possibly think of has to be sent by recorded delivery and under no circumstances should anything be emailed.

 Yes, people may joke about bureaucracy in France but it really isn’t a joke.
 It takes up a lot of time, it costs a lot of money and whilst Lyonnaise people may complain about it they’ll never actually stand against it.

-Second hand cars are extortionately expensive (more expensive than in Australia!).
-If you’re planning on spending a few years in France, it might be worth buying a new car on a payment scheme.
+Second-hand cars are extortionately expensive (more expensive than in Australia!).
+If you’re planning on spending a few years in France, it might be worth buying a new car either outright or on a payment scheme.